 Hunting tsessebe in South Africa

 Hunting tsessebe in South Africa is for the collector who wants to add something extra to his / her collection.
-This is Africa’s fastest antelope at 37 mph (60 kmh) over shorter distances but it cannot sustain high speed running like NA Antelope.
+This is Africa’s fastest antelope at 37 mph (60 kmh) over shorter distances.
+However, it cannot sustain high speed running like NA Antelope.

 Tsessebe are not commonly hunted as they do not occur on all hunting properties and they are rather expensive to hunt.

-This is a small frame animal about in the same class as blesbok and most rifle calibers used for hunting tsessebe will penetrate completely and exit on the other side making it possible to wound an animal not intended as the target.
+This is a small frame animal about in the same class as blesbok.
+Most rifle calibers used for hunting tsessebe will penetrate completely and exit on the other side.
+This will make it possible to wound an animal not intended as the target.

-Hunting tsessebe in South Africa with Mkulu African Hunting Safaris is a plains game hunting experience to look forward to.
+Hunting tsessebe South Africa is a plains game hunting experience to look forward to.
 Our tsessebe hunting opportunities are limited but we have a variety of areas where tsessebe hunts can be booked.

 Tsessebe bulls weigh in at an average body weight of slightly more than 300 lb.
 (140 kg) and have an average shoulder height of 47” (1,2 m).
 Tsessebe cows pull the scale down to an average body weight of 260 lb.
 (120 kg).